Explainability of deep vision-based autonomous driving systems: Review and challenges: Explaining a deep driving model

-While saliency methods enable visual explanations for deep black-box models, they come with some limitations.
+\challenges{} While post-hoc saliency methods enable visual explanations for deep black-box models, they come with some limitations.
 First, they are hard to evaluate.
-For example, human evaluation can be employed \citep{lime} but this comes with the risk of selecting methods which are more \emph{persuasive}, \ie plausible and convincing and not necessarily \emph{faithful}.
-Another possibility to evaluate saliency methods is to use additional annotations provided by humans, which can be costly to acquire, to be matched with the produced saliency map \citep{meaningful_perturbations}.
-Second, \citet{sanity_check_saliency} indicate that the generated heat maps may be misleading as some saliency methods are independent both of the model and the data.
-Indeed, they show that some saliency methods behave like edge-detectors even when they are applied to a randomly initialized model.
-Besides, \citet{interpretation_fragile} show that it is possible to attack visual saliency methods so that the generated heat-maps do not highlight important regions anymore, while the predicted class remains unchanged.
+For example, human evaluation can be employed \citep{lime,crowdsourcing_evaluation_saliency} but this comes with the risk of selecting methods which are more \emph{persuasive}, \ie plausible and convincing and not necessarily \emph{faithful}.

+Another possibility to evaluate post-hoc saliency methods is to use automated metrics. \updatedlast{In the work of \citet{SamekBMLM17}, saliency maps are evaluated by measuring the decrease of the output score induced by the removal of salient pixels of the validation set.
+Closely related, the Remove and Retrain (ROAR) scheme \citep{benchmark_interpretability_deep_nn} hides the most salient pixels of training images in addition to the validation set, and re-trains image classifier on this modified training set.
+The intuition is that the new model should perform poorly as it has been trained without salient regions that were considered important for the task.
+Other methods involve additional ground-truth locations of image regions that cause the output.
+These annotations can either be annotated by humans \citep{meaningful_perturbations}, or obtained automatically with synthetic data \citep{visual_explanation_interpretation,clever-xai}. } Second, \citet{sanity_check_saliency} indicate that the generated heat maps may be misleading as some post-hoc saliency methods are independent both of the model and the data.
+Indeed, they show that some post-hoc saliency methods behave like edge-detectors even when they are applied to a randomly initialized model.
+Third, \citet{interpretation_fragile} show that it is possible to attack visual saliency methods so that the generated heat-maps do not highlight important regions anymore, while the predicted class remains unchanged.
 Lastly, different saliency methods produce different results and it is not obvious to know which one is correct, or better than others.
 In that respect, a potential research direction is to learn to combine explanations coming from various explanation methods.